Washington introduces new execs Martin Mayhew and Marty Hurney, as focus shifts to quarterback

 “You want to be smart but you want to be aggressive in that process, and that’s kind of what our plan is right now,” Mayhew said.

 Both he and Hurney praised the work of Alex Smith, the 36-year-old veteran quarterback who returned from a compound leg fracture he suffered in 2018 to go 5-1 as a starter and lead Washington back to the playoffs last season.
 Smith has two years remaining on his contract and has yet to say definitively if he intends to continue playing.
-But left unanswered in the near hour-long news conference with Mayhew, Hurney and Rivera was whether the team intends to keep him.
+But left unanswered in the near hour-long news conference with Mayhew, Hurney and Rivera was whether the team wants Smith back and expects to have him back.

 “The biggest thing that we have to do is we have to continue to go through our process,” Rivera said.
 “We’ve got to sit down and talk about it and discuss it. ...
-So we’ll see how it goes, but right now we’re still in a situation where we are looking at all of our options.”
+So, we’ll see how it goes, but right now we’re still in a situation where we are looking at all of our options.”

-The refrain was one Rivera used for most questions about the current roster and potential options at quarterback — including when he was asked about the team’s trade proposal for Stafford.
-In keeping with his usual approach, Rivera refused to tip his plans.
-But with a new front office, altered personnel department and the second year of his “culture change” in Washington underway, the coach exuded confidence in finding the “right” players.
+The refrain was one Rivera used for most questions about the current roster and potential candidates for quarterback — including when he was asked about the team’s trade proposal for Stafford.
+“Nothing is off the table,” he said.

+In keeping with his usual approach, Rivera refused to tip his plans beyond that.
+But with a new front office and altered personnel department, the coach exuded confidence in finding the “right” players to continue a culture change he started a year ago in Washington.

 “I promise you, I’m going to listen to Martin.
 I’m going to listen to Marty, I really am,” Rivera said.
 “That’s how I’ve always done it, is I’ve listened to the people that have been through it.
 And it’s important because one of my favorite sayings is, ‘Don’t draw me a map unless you’ve been there.’
 Well, both these men have been there, and I really do think that if we do things the right way and we collaborate and we listen to one another, we’ll come out of the room with the right frame of mind that we just made a good decision.”